 The application process is currently closed.
 Thank you to everyone who submitted proposals.
-Applications are being reviewed and finalist will be informed by March 8.
+Applications have been reviewed and finalists have been notified.

 It was a bright idea to create four accessible Riverfront parks that have connected millions of people with the Connecticut River.

 It was a bright idea to start a community rowing program that has become one of the largest and most successful in New England.

 It was a bright idea to host a fireworks display that has become the region’s signature summertime event.